QS Best Student Cities ranking: joint 13th

 Although sometimes overshadowed by fellow Canadian cities Montréal and Toronto, Vancouver is not to be overlooked.
-In the QS Best Student Cities 2016, Vancouver retains its position among the top 15 best student cities in the world, just one place behind Toronto.
+In the QS Best Student Cities 2016, Vancouver retains its position among the top 15 best student cities in the world, at joint 13th with Toronto and Boston.

 Two universities in Vancouver feature in the QS World University Rankings® 2015/16, the highest-ranked of which is the University of British Columbia at 50th in the world.
 Vancouver’s other ranked institution, Simon Fraser University, offers a particularly unique study setting, thanks to the location of its main campus in the middle of the Burnaby Mountain Conservation Area, just outside the city.